back2theprop/back2theprop/_posts/2021-02-07-the-beginner's-guide-to-autoencoders.md

 It is worth it to spend some reading the paper as it explains with an incredible clarity the concept of a neural network with a hidden representation.

 ### Towards modern applications of Autoencoders
+A noteworthy article is 'Reducing the Dimensionality of Data with Neural Networks' by Hinton, which is maybe the first study to apply auto-encoders in the context of images.